 According to the United States Religion Landscape Survey, 23.9% of American practices the Catholic religion.
 Out of these people, there are a growing number of Catholics who struggle daily with drug or alcohol addiction problems who are in need of Catholic drug rehab.

 What Does A Catholic Drug Rehab Program Do For The Addicted

-Many privately run, government and church run Catholic programs exist all across the United States.
-In a report from Catholic Online, full recovery from addition exists through Catholic drug rehab that reportedly gets individuals out of the recovery phase permanently.
+Many privately run, government and church-run Catholic programs exist all across the United States.
+In a report from Catholic Online, full recovery from addiction exists through Catholic drug rehab that reportedly gets individuals out of the recovery phase permanently.
 There are several components of this type of treatment that include:

 - The teaching of key Catholic scriptures as well as bible study lessons.

 - Attendance to Catholic Church services, at least 2-3 times per week if not daily.